-Water demand is a function of household size, income, residency and conservation behaviors/ habits.
+Water demand is a function of household size, income, residence, and lifestyle habits.
 But water demand is also a function of how we plan, design, and maintain our communities.
 Research indicates that when it comes to saving water, where and how we build really matters.
-Efficiencies can be found in density [development patterns], building, site and systems design, especially landscaping.
+Efficiencies can be found in density of development patterns, building, site and systems design, and especially landscaping.
 We know that:

-- Certain building types and development patterns consume or conserve more water than others. - Certain land use types consume more water than others. - Newer appliances and plumbing fixtures are much more water efficient that old ones. - Certain types of landscaping plants and trees either consume or conserve more water than others. - Households that conserve water save money for themselves and the water provider and water for other people and nature.
+- · Certain building types and development patterns consume or conserve more water than others. - · Certain land use types consume more water than others. - Certain types of landscaping plants and trees either consume or conserve more water than others. - · Newer appliances and plumbing fixtures are more water efficient than old ones. - Households that conserve water save money for themselves and the water provider and water for other people and nature.

-To use less water, the best policy is to make water smart development the easiest type of development to build.
-Three types of tools are available to communities to do that:
+To use less water, the best approach is to make water smart development the easiest and most incentivized type of development to build.
+Three key tools are available for communities to do so: